-- X3D V4 will support a wide range of execution environments such as: - Desktop application (browsers) - Web pages written in HTML5, without requiring a plugin - Mobile devices, using device OS-specific capabilities (e.g. FreeWRL on Android) - Rendering and running inside a PDF document - Running as a modular component written for Windows OS and packaged as a dynamic link library (DLL) to be incorporated into Windows apps - Running in native execution environments in VR hardware, commonly via a Scene Access Interface (SAI) library - Model exchange and interchange, for example CAD composition or game engines - Metadata-annotated models from 3D scanners or for 3D printers - For X3D V4, HTML is just another interactive display environment. - While this commitment to treat the HTML execution environment on a more-or-less equal level with the others applies only to the standards document, developers and companies will still be free to tailor their implementations for what they see as an HTML-centric world.
+- 1. X3D v4.0 Working Hypothesis.
+The X3D v4 standards suite will be structured similarly to current v3.3, and will support a wide range of execution environments such as: - a.
+Desktop application (browsers) - b.
+Web pages written in HTML5, without requiring a plugin - c.
+Mobile devices, using device OS-specific capabilities (e.g. FreeWRL on Android) - d.
+Rendering and running inside a PDF document - e.
+Running as a modular component written for Windows OS and packaged as a dynamic link library (DLL) to be incorporated into Windows apps - f.
+Running in native execution environments in VR hardware, commonly via a Scene Access Interface (SAI) library - g.
+Model exchange and interchange, for example CAD composition or game engines - h.
+Metadata-annotated models from 3D scanners or for 3D printers

+Under this hypothesis for X3D v4, HTML is just another interactive display environment.
+The structure of the X3D standard and its prototyping, scripting, and componentized domain support are not compromised to accommodate subsetted business requirements, or developer technical preferences.
+While this commitment to treat the HTML execution environment on a more-or-less equal level with the others applies only to the standards document, developers and companies will still be free to tailor their implementations for what they see as an HTML-centric world.